Time Blindness: Why Video-Language Models Can't See What Humans Can?: Results and Discussion

 \section{Results and Discussion}

 Table \ref{tab:model_performance} presents the accuracy scores on the \textbf{\texttt{SpookyBench}} benchmark.
 Human participants achieved 98\% accuracy under all test conditions.
 In contrast, all Video-VLMs scored 0\% regardless of the type, size, or origin of the model.
 This pattern was held across all three task categories in our benchmark: temporal symbol recognition, temporal sequence understanding, and temporal pattern reasoning.
-We tested two different prompting strategies to determine if performance limitations could be overcome through interface modifications.
+We test two different prompting strategies to determine if performance limitations could be overcome through interface modifications.
 First, we used direct prompts with basic instructions asking the models to identify content in the videos.
 Next, we implemented chain-of-thought prompts with explicit guidance to focus on temporal patterns rather than individual frames.
 As shown in Table \ref{tab:model_performance}, none of these approaches yielded improvements.
 All models maintained 0\% accuracy across all prompting conditions, suggesting that the limitation is inherent in the model architectures rather than a matter of optimization or prompt design.
 Examination of model output revealed consistent failure modes when processing \textbf{\texttt{SpookyBench}} videos.

 Across all models tested, we observed attempts to extract information from individual frames rather than temporal patterns.
-When explicitly prompted to consider temporal changes, the models acknowledged the instruction but still failed to identify the patterns.
+When explicitly prompted to consider temporal changes, the models acknowledged the instruction but still failed to identify the patterns. {\bf For instance, Qwen-series models consistently predict ``clock'' or ``coffee cup'' regardless of input, indicating pattern collapse rather than meaningful temporal processing}.
 Fine-tuned models produced outputs that mimicked training examples without correctly identifying test patterns.
-In particular, specialized temporal models like TimeChat \cite{ren2024timechat}, which were specifically designed for fine-grained temporal understanding, failed at the same rate as general-purpose models.
+In particular, specialized temporal models like TimeChat~\citep{ren2024timechat}, which were specifically designed for fine-grained temporal understanding, failed at the same rate as general-purpose models.
 This suggests that the limitation extends beyond general Video-VLMs to models explicitly optimized for temporal tasks.